Caspian Basin, Kazakhstan: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Be careful to get the correct type.
-A lot of adapters available are simply plugs and expect your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Check that you get the right kind.
+The majority of adapters currently sold are simply plug changers and require your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most countries.

 A portable power bank, like this one